 The contribution margin is the margin that remains after the deduction of all the variable costs from a company’s net revenues over a given period of time.
 And net revenue is the amount we calculate after adjusting any sales returns or damages from total sales revenues.
 It is an important financial indicator that helps a company determine the viability of its operations.
 Similarly, EBITDA is also a financial measure of a company’s performance.
 And the full form of it is Earnings before interest, taxes, depreciation, and amortization.
 EBITDA focuses on operating profit.
-However, it does not include the impact of the non-operating figures, which are the result of the company’s long-term loans, its tangible and intangible assets, its tax liabilities, its investment activity, etc.
+However, it does not include the impact of the non-operating figures, which are the result of the company’s long-term loans, tangible and intangible assets, tax liabilities, investment activity, etc.

 EBITDA also measures the operational efficiency of an organization.
 It excludes the following components from a company’s total cost:

 Interest is the part of a company’s expenditure that it pays for loans it has borrowed from outside.
 Loans can be arranged against security or without any security.
 Banks or financial institutions generally lend only against collateral.
 Third parties, usually from known personal contacts, provide loans without collateral.
-The loan quantum varies from company to company and hence, the financial cost is not taken into consideration to bring them at par for comparison purposes.
+The loan quantum varies from company to company, and hence, the financial cost is not taken into consideration to bring them at par for comparison purposes.

 The formula for calculation of EBITDA is:

 EBITDA = Net Income + Interest+ Taxes+ Depreciation + Amortization